edgedb/edgedb/docs/clients/python/usage.rst

 For server-type applications that handle frequent requests and need the database connection for a short period of time while handling a request, the use of a connection pool is recommended.
-Both :py:class:`edgedb.Client` and :py:class:`edgedb.AsyncIOClient` come with such a pool.
+Both :py:class:`gel.Client` and :py:class:`gel.AsyncIOClient` come with such a pool.

-For :py:class:`edgedb.Client`, all methods are thread-safe.
+For :py:class:`gel.Client`, all methods are thread-safe.
 You can share the same client instance safely across multiple threads, and run queries concurrently.
-Likewise, :py:class:`~edgedb.AsyncIOClient` is designed to be shared among different :py:class:`asyncio.Task`/coroutines for concurrency.
+Likewise, :py:class:`~gel.AsyncIOClient` is designed to be shared among different :py:class:`asyncio.Task`/coroutines for concurrency.

 Below is an example of a web API server running `aiohttp